 Learn about UCI’s selection criteria for freshman admission.

 Everything you need to know to be considered for admission to UCI.

 UCI uses a comprehensive review process.
-Most freshman applications are read by two trained reviewers for the minimum GPA requirement, completion of required college-preparatory coursework (A-G), required tests, and demonstrated academic achievements, activities, talents, and skills — all in the context of your circumstances and experiences.
+Freshman applications are reviewed for completion of required college-preparatory coursework ("a-g"), demonstrated academic achievements, activities, talents, and skills — all in the context of your circumstances and experiences.
 We consider all information provided in your application, including your answers to the personal insight questions.

 The “A-G” requirements, also called Academic Subject Requirements, represent the minimum academic preparation you must meet to be eligible for admission to the University of California.

-A. Two years of history/social science — One year of world history, cultures and geography and one year of U.S. history OR one half-year of U.S. history and one half-year of American government/civics
+A. Two years of history — One year of world or European history, cultures and geography, and one year of U.S. history or one half-year of U.S. history and one half-year of American government or civics

 B. Four years of English